Cookies and Consent Management

 };

-Note that this will not affect users who already have an amplitude cookie as you can see in the code below that is used in the file for the amplitude client, because that means that, at some point, the user provided consent, allowing the cookie to be created.
-Therefore, in order to opt that user out of tracking, the customer must remove any amplitude cookies that were previously set for that user.
+This doesn't affect users who have an amplitude cookie.
+As you can see in the code below from amplitude-client.js, because that means that, at some point, the user provided consent, allowing the cookie to be created.
+To opt that user out of tracking, you must remove any amplitude cookies that were previously set for that user.

 const hasNewCookie = !!this._metadataStorage.load();